 The Washington City Council approved the continuation of the 5 percent tourism tax for the coming year during Monday night’s meeting.

-There was no discussion on the tax, which must be approved by the council each year.
+The tax must be approved by the council each year.
 It has been set at the 5 percent maximum since 2007.

 The tax, approved by voters in 1999, authorizes a maximum tax of 5 percent on motel bills.
 However, until 2007, the council levied the tax at 3 percent each year.